 Fasten off and weave in ends.

 Pop your new ribbed beanie on your noggin’ and get to work on making one for everyone you know!

-More Free Crochet Hat Patterns for Kids and Adults
+More Free Crochet Headwear Patterns for Kids and Adults

-If you’re on a roll with hats, here are some more free crochet hat patterns from Make & Do Crew you might enjoy.
+Now that you’ve mastered crocheting a chunky beanie, here are some free crochet headband patterns from Make & Do Crew you might enjoy.
 You can find all our hat patterns here!

 WANT MORE FREE PATTERNS?

 Get exclusive free crochet patterns, DIY inspiration and project templates that'll knock your handmade socks off!